robhagemans/pcbasic/SOURCE.md

 currently only possible on Linux.
 Of course, you'll also need [`git`](https://git-scm.com/) and all the dependencies listed above.

-1. Clone the github repo, including the `ansipipe` submodule
+1. Clone the github repo

         git clone --recursive https://github.com/robhagemans/pcbasic.git